a20351766/udo.1.4.0/docs/source/write_first_app.rst

-After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger hosted and replicated on the peers in a Fabric network.
+After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger hosted and replicated on the peers in a UDO network.

 .. note:: These applications are also compatible with :doc:`discovery-overview`
           and :doc:`private-data/private-data`, though we won't explicitly show